 Gauss Elimination Method

-In this method, we first change the coefficient matrix AA into an upper triangular matrix using elimination.
+In this method, we first change the coefficient matrix into an upper triangular matrix using elimination.
 Then we find out the unknowns via back substitution.

 Interactive calculator